abrasive/shairport/README.md

 Status
 ------
-Shairport Sync works on standard Ubuntu laptops, on the Raspberry Pi with Raspian and OpenWrt, and it runs on a Linksys NSLU2 using OpenWrt.
+Shairport Sync works on standard Ubuntu laptops, on the Raspberry Pi with Raspian and with OpenWrt, and it runs on a Linksys NSLU2 using OpenWrt.
 It works with built-in audio and with a variety of USB-connected audio amplifiers and DACs, including a cheapo USB "3D Sound" dongle, a first generation iMic and a Topping TP30 amplifier with a USB DAC input.

 Shairport Sync runs well on the Raspberry Pi.
 It can drive the built-in sound card, and though you wouldn't mistake the output for HiFi, it's really not too shabby.
 USB-connected sound cards work well on the latest version of Raspian; however older versions of Raspian appear to suffer from a problem -- see http://www.raspberrypi.org/forums/viewtopic.php?t=23544, so it is wise to update.
 Shairport Sync works very well with the IQAudIO Pi-DAC -- see http://iqaudio.com/wp-content/uploads/2014/06/IQaudIO_Doc.pdf for details.